tp1de/home-assistant-node-red-km200/README.md

 **Do not create the recordings.json file short before full hour to avoid running the hourly jobs before you have initialized the data once !!!**

-You then need to run the last flow once to read all available records and inset them into the statistics database.
+You then need to run the last flow once to read all available records and insert them into the statistics database.
 When this done every hour updates (new entries) are added.
 This is done 2 minutes pas every hour. (km200 needs to prepare the data first).
+These statistic databse entries do not have any sensor assigned to.
+Just metadata attributes are created.

 The km200 entities are updated every 120 second.
+Be carefull to lower this time.
+The average processing time can be observed in NR and is fluctuating quite a lot.

 ***